attestate/hdmap/readme.md

 ## description

-- Hdmap implements a Harberger tax as depricating licenses for `bytes32` dmap keys.
+- Hdmap implements a Harberger tax as deprecating licenses for `bytes32` dmap keys.
 - The tax is calculated on a per-block basis.
 - The tax rate is 1/1908000/block.
 The denumerator (1908000) represents the